There are two ways to add endpoints to JetPatch:

-For JetAgent discover supported vCenter VMs, AWS cloud instances, and MS Azure cloud instances, you need to configure JetAgent's connection to organizational vCenter servers, to AWS EC2, and to Azure, respectively.
+For JetPatch Manager to discover supported vCenter VMs, AWS cloud instances, MS Azure cloud instances, or Active Directory instances, you need to configure JetPatch Manager's connection one of these sources with a read-only account.

 For other environments, connect to non-discoverable endpoints individually.

-- Make sure organizational firewalls allow HTTPS (port 443) communication from the JetAgent to the vCenter servers and out to the internet.
+- Make sure organizational firewalls allow HTTPS (port 443) communication from the JetPatch Application Server to the required Discovery Source.

 - Click Add Discovery Source.

-- Select the Source Type: vCenter, EC2, or Azure, and Source Name: A descriptive name for display in the JetAgent Console:
+- Select the required Source Type and provide the Source Name (a descriptive name for display in the JetPatch Manager Console):

-- Click Test Connection.
+- Configure the Discovery Source parameters as described below and click Test Connection.
 If the connection is successful, a confirmation message appears.